-I value being near my loved ones more than a life on the road.
-I value free time more than money.
-I value mental stability more than accomplishment.
+I now value being near my loved ones more than a life on the road.
+I value free time more than money, mental stability more than accomplishment.

 After a lot of soul searching, self-reflection, knowing who I was and what I wanted, I found a justification for my choices.

-I used to admire obsessive ambition.
-I was obsessively ambitious myself.
+I used to admire obsessive ambition and was obsessively ambitious myself.
 Today, I loathe this idea.

 When I think of the mindset of Cristiano Ronaldo or Beyoncé — my ultimate idol — an inexhaustible obsession with “winning”, sacrificing their private lives for the sake of their craft, and making well deserved millions out of it.